 Managers identified any training needs their staff had and gave them the time and opportunity to develop their skills and knowledge.
-Managers recognised poor performance, could identify the reasons and dealt with these.
+Managers recognised poor performace.

 Managers made sure staff received any specialist training for their role.
 During the COVID-19 pandemic, some training could not be delivered to prevent the risk of infection and to maintain social distancing.
 However, this training was now available, and staff were able to enrol.